Consistent and Secure Default RBAC¶

 So, where do we go from here?

-We have a set of OpenStack services that have over-extended the usage of system-scope and applied it to project-specific resources.
+We have a set of OpenStack services that have implemented or over-extended the usage of system-scope and applied it to project-specific resources.
 Other services have yet to adopt the system-scope feature.

 Currently, none of the policy work we’ve done since Queens is widely usable by default since it’s not applied consistently across services.
 The idea of this community goal is to define the absolute minimum amount of work required to allow operators to opt into the new authorization behavior and start using the personas we’ve been developing since Queens.

-We should defer any policy work that isn’t absolutely necessary to the criteria of this goal for future improvements.
+We should defer any policy work including scope that isn’t absolutely necessary to the criteria of this goal for future improvements.
 Otherwise we risk delaying the functionality another release.
 Instead, we can acknowledge the gaps, order them on a timeline for future improvements, and at least deliver something useful to operators sooner rather than later.
+At least we have a clear understanding on project persona from developer as well from operator side and if we again delay implementing it, there is high possibility that developers involved in this work will loose the motivation and we will never ship the usable project persona in OpenStack RBAC.
+Let’s accept all the challenges we have with scope concept and be ready to revert the scope implemented even that is already implemented in your project.

 Phase 1¶